Mr. Hankey, the Christmas Poo: Plot

 Kyle is cast as Saint Joseph in South Park Elementary's Christmas play, but is forced to withdraw when Kyle's mother Sheila expresses anger that her Jewish son is participating in a Nativity play.
-In response to Mr. Garrison's question, Kyle suggests the "Mr. Hankey" song as a secular substitute, but is rejected because no one else believes in its eponymous subject, a living piece of feces.
-Kyle leaves the school feeling lonely and excluded because he cannot celebrate Christmas with everyone else.
+In response to Mr. Garrison's question, Kyle suggests the "Mr. Hankey" song as a secular and nonsectarian substitute, but is rejected because no one else believes in its eponymous subject, a living piece of feces.
+Kyle leaves the school feeling lonely and excluded because, being Jewish, he cannot celebrate Christmas with everyone else.

-Mayor McDaniels decides that anything deemed offensive will be removed from the Christmas celebrations.
-Kyle again suggests that the town use Mr. Hankey, since he does not discriminate against anyone.
+In the town square, various interest groups meet to complain about how Christmas is presented in South Park; secular activists are angry that the town is showing a nativity scene on municipal property, Shiela is angry at the perceived marginalization of the Jewish community, devout Christians (led by Father Maxi) are angry about secular-commercial aspects of Christmas such as Santa Claus, and environmentalists are angry at the concept of cutting down trees for Christmas.
+Mayor McDaniels decides that anything deemed offensive will be removed from the Christmas celebrations; because so many people are offended about so many different things, this leads to seemingly innocuous things like mistletoe and decorative stars being removed.
+Kyle again suggests that the town use Mr. Hankey, since he does not discriminate against anyone, but to no avail.
 At home, Kyle is scolded by his parents for believing in Mr. Hankey.
 While Kyle is brushing his teeth, Mr. Hankey emerges from the toilet and spreads feces stains around the bathroom, for which Kyle is blamed.
 Kyle decides to take Mr. Hankey to school to prove his existence, but Mr. Hankey does not come alive in front of people who do not believe in him.
 After Cartman sings an insulting song about Sheila, Mr. Hankey lunges at him in retaliation, which everyone perceives as Kyle throwing Mr. Hankey at Cartman.
 Kyle is sent to Mr. Mackey, the guidance counselor, but gets into further trouble when Mr. Hankey bathes in Mackey's coffee.
 Cartman, Stan, and Kenny believe Kyle is insane and have him committed to a mental institution.